Click here to apply

 The Assistant Director of Student Life position offers a unique and rewarding role within the division of Student Development.
-A 12-month, live-in position, the Assistant Director is responsible for the total student development within a residential area ranging in size from 275 to 750 students.
-In addition, the AD interacts with the major processes of the office through the coordination of a secondary assignment.
-The AD is responsible for the supervision and advisement of Graduate Residence Coordinators (GRCs) and Resident Assistants (RAs), area programming, the development of a healthy community environment, student conduct intervention, crisis response, student conflict resolution and management, and housing operations.
-The Assistant Director reports to one of three Associate Directors of Student Life.
+A 12-month, live-in position, the Assistant Director is responsible for the holistic student development within a residential area ranging in size from 450 to 750 students, 2-4 Graduate Residence Coordinators (GRCs), and 11-18 Resident Assistants (RAs.)

 The Office of Student Life is a dynamic organization that is continually looking to improve the environment within the residence halls and link the curricular and co-curricular experience of students.
-Loyola University Maryland is a growing and supportive environment that enables practitioners to be creative in addressing a wide array of issues.
-We are looking for people with diverse backgrounds and skills who are interested in helping to move our office forward and lending their ideas and expertise to a student life program dedicated to the University's values of inclusion, justice, community, and a constant challenge to improve.
+Loyola University Maryland is a growing and supportive environment that enables practitioners to be creative in addressing a wide array of issues within a collaborative team-based atmosphere.
+We are seeking colleagues whose professional philosophies align with our dedication to the development of the whole person and the University's Jesuit values of inclusion, justice, community, and a constant challenge to improve.

 Primary Job Responsibilities